LS102-summer2023/project-prachetasyeri/writing/paper.md

 ## VIII.
 Threats to Validity

-  1. Data Quality: Data is extremely important for a model accuracy.
-If data is biased, mislabeled or incomplete, the models accuracy will be affected
+  ◦ Data Quality: Data is extremely important for model accuracy.
+If data is biased, mislabeled, or incomplete, the models' accuracy will be affected

-  2. Biased Training Data: If data is biased towards certain demographics, the model may not perform well for users from different ethnicities, ages or cultural backgrounds
+  ◦ Biased Training Data: If data is biased towards certain demographics, the model may not perform well for users from different ethnicities, ages, or cultural backgrounds

-  3. Environmental Variability: Subjects must have an acceptable camera quality, well-lit environment and a suitable background otherwise the model may not perform as well.
+  ◦ Environmental Variability: Subjects must have an acceptable camera quality, a well-lit environment, and a suitable background otherwise the model may not perform as well.

-  5. Overfitting: The model may perform well on training data, but face challenges in real-life senarios
+  ◦ Overfitting: The model may perform well on training data, but face challenges in real-life scenarios

-  6. Limited Expressions: Training data may not include specific emotions or culturally specific emotions
+  ◦ Limited Expressions: Training data may not include specific emotions or culturally specific emotions

-  7. Context Dependency: Model may underperform when exposed to different and uncontrolled environments
+  ◦ Context Dependency: The model may underperform when exposed to different and uncontrolled environments

-  8. Cultural Differences: Emotion expression can vary significantly across different cultures, and a model trained on data from one culture may not be effective for individuals from other cultural backgrounds.
+  ◦ Cultural Differences: Emotion expression can vary significantly across different cultures, and a model trained on data from one culture may not be effective for individuals from other cultural backgrounds.

-  9. Limited Labeling Accuracy: Emotion labels provided may not always accurately represent the true emotional state of the subjects.
+  ◦ Limited Labeling Accuracy: Emotion labels provided may not always accurately represent the true emotional state of the subjects.

 (OpenAI's ChatGPT, private communication, 31 July 2023).

 ## IX.
 Conclusion

-The prototype evaluated in this paper used CNN and Cascade Classifier to detect emotions of subjects in real-time videos.
-The model accuracy is only 17% but with more research in the field, better datasets, and multi-modalily, it is believed that the model accuracy can drastically improve.
-The model is sensitive to lighting conditions and only detects face is all key features(eyebrows, nose, lips and chin) are being identified.
-Creating a model for emotion pain detection is more difficult due to various emotions and lack of widely accepted pain scale[18].
+The prototype evaluated in this paper used CNN and Cascade Classifier to detect the emotions of subjects in real-time videos.
+The model accuracy is only 17% but with more research in the field, better datasets, and multi-modality, it is believed that the model accuracy can drastically improve.
+The model is sensitive to lighting conditions and only detects the face if all key features(eyebrows, nose, lips, and chin) are being identified.
+Creating a model for emotional pain detection is more difficult due to various emotions and the lack of widely accepted pain scales [18].
 For example, one person may express more pain whereas another may not express as much pain on their face.
-Or gender and culurally different emotions may be expressed[13].
+Or gender and culturally different emotions may be expressed[13].

-The idea of detection emotions and pain in patients is feasible and can be implemented into virtual consultations and aid in diagnosis of diseases.
+The idea of detecting emotions and pain in patients is feasible and can be implemented into virtual consultations and aid in the diagnosis of diseases.
 However, the model needs to include detection of the degree of pain in patients to aid doctors effectively.
 The model would have to be trained on synthetic data keeping in mind all previously mentioned factors.

 ## X. Future Work